pashatay/bestie-server/README.md

 ![app image](src/images/demo-reminder.png)
 You can find the client repo [here](https://github.com/pashatay/bestie).

-For the [live page](https://bestie.now.sh/), the serer runs on heroku.
+For the [live page](https://bestie.now.sh/), the server runs on heroku.

 ## To set up the server localy: